mPyle05/Comment_Moderator_Bots/README.md

 # About the Project

-The **Hate Speech Detection Bot** was developed by our team to tackle **online harassment** and **discrimination** on social media platforms, particularly Instagram.
-By leveraging the power of AI, this bot automatically detects and removes hate speech from Instagram comments, creating a safer and more inclusive space for users.
+The **Hate Speech Detection Bot** was developed by our team to tackle **online harassment** and **discrimination** on social media platforms, particularly Instagram and Reddit.
+By leveraging the power of AI, this bot automatically detects and removes hate speech from Instagram comments, and subReddits,  creating a safer and more inclusive space for users.
 This project inludes a Comment-moderating bot for both **Reddit** and **Instagram**, expanding our efforts to combat harmful content across multiple platforms.

 ## Inspiration